Snaacky/thewiki/docs/tutorials/comparison.md

 #### Frame Rate

 Sets the source frame rate (fps) based on fractional input (`fpsnum`/`fpsden`).
-For example, `fpsnum=24000` and `fpsden=1001` forces the clip frame rate to 23.976 fps. *This should be used on sources that have different frame rates that don't automatically stay in sync, if they stay in sync without changing this when skipping around manaully then you should note that the source has dropped/duplicate frames.*
+For example, `fpsnum=24000` and `fpsden=1001` forces the clip frame rate to 23.976 fps. *This should be used on sources that have different frame rates that don't automatically stay in sync.*

+!!!
+If a clip stays in sync without changing during scrubbing, you should note that the specific source has dropped or duplicate frames.
+!!!

 ```py
 ## Frame rate: Change fps to match other sources (needed for when the previewer is unable to automatically keep them in sync)